Film: Love and Honor

-- Seppuku - The nice, old clerk who accidently has poisonous shell fish served.
-The typical way these scenes are handled gets subverted: While the clerk is expectedly stoic and dignified, when they hear him groan, half the people in attendance start openly bawling.
+- Seppuku - The nice, old clerk who accidentally has poisonous shellfish served.
+The typical way these scenes are handled gets subverted: while the clerk is expectedly stoic and dignified, when they hear him groan, half the people in attendance start openly bawling.

 - Vomit Discretion Shot - Used smoothly twice in a row.